Lesson 1 of 13 · ⏱ 45 min · ✓ Free

 drwxr-xr-x 2 shajedur shajedur 4.0K Jun 7 09:00 Documents

-Create the following folder structure in a single command: ~/bash-linux-practice/scripts.
-Then navigate into it and confirm you are there.
+Starting from your home directory, create the following nested folder structure in a single command: ~/bash-linux-bioinformatics/module-1-foundations.
+Then navigate into it and confirm you arrived using pwd.

 Show answer